The most important app any mobile photographer has on their device is a good camera app. Capturing the best photo is paramount.

 Since I first wrote this post back in October 2010, a lot has changed with iPhone camera replacement apps, the iPhone’s Camera app and how we use and share photos.
 This has added even more tools, features and requirements to the apps that iPhoneographers use every time we shoot.

 Rather than keep patching my original post, I thought I would revisit and update it here.
-There are several camera replacement apps that have all of these features, including ProCamera, Camera Genius, and Camera+.
+There are several camera replacement apps that have all of these features, including ProCamera, Camera+, and Camera Awesome.
 There are many other high-profile apps that are frustratingly missing one or more key features.
 When I test a camera replacement app, this is my checklist.

 Apple’s Camera app is fast and easy to use.
 The latest version of Camera has an excellent zoom and HDR in addition to the geo-tagging it’s had for a while.
 With the improvements in the iOS 4 and 5 Camera app, there are fewer and fewer compelling reasons to purchase and use a camera replacement app.
 By camera replacement app, I don’t mean a camera app that applies specialized filters.
 I mean a camera app with additional, specialized tools and features that give you greater options than the stock Camera when capturing your photos.